etiennebr/rstdocs/Applications/Segmentation/OGRLayerClassifier.rst

 |outxml       |XML output parameters file|XML output parameters file                            |
 +-------------+--------------------------+------------------------------------------------------+

-- **Name of the input shapefile:** Name of the input shapefile
+- **Name of the input shapefile:** Name of the input shapefile.

 - **XML file containing mean and variance of each feature.:** XML file containing mean and variance of each feature.

 - **Input model filename.:** Input model filename.

-- **Features:** Features to be calculated
+- **Features:** Features to be calculated.

-- **Field containing the predicted class.:** Field containing the predicted class
+- **Field containing the predicted class.:** Field containing the predicted class.

-- **Load otb application from xml file:** Load otb application from xml file
+- **Load otb application from xml file:** Load otb application from xml file.

-- **Save otb application to xml file:** Save otb application to xml file
+- **Save otb application to xml file:** Save otb application to xml file.

 Example